 Step 4: Taste for salt and some if needed.
 Serve the lecsó in shallow bowls with crusty bread on the side.

 Words of advice

 There are many lecsó variations out there.
 Some people make it without rice and instead beat a couple of eggs into it at the last minute.
-The dish also works without meat, but in that case it’s especially important to use high-quality and ripe peppers and tomatoes.
+The dish also works without meat, but then it’s especially important to use high-quality and ripe wax peppers and tomatoes.